A geometric realization of modified quantum algebras: Preliminary, II

-where $G\backslash E$ is the quotient of $E$ by $G$.
-Let $[G\backslash X]$ be the category whose objects are all resolutions of $X$ and morphisms between resolutions of $X$ are defined to be morphisms over $X$.
+where $\bar E = G\backslash E$.
+Let $[G\backslash X]$ be the category whose objects are all resolutions of $X$ and morphisms between resolutions of $X$ are defined to be $G$-equivariant morphisms over $X$.
 By ~\cite[18.7.5]{LMB00}, $[G\backslash X]$ is an algebraic stack of Bernstein-Lunts.

 A resolution $ E\overset{e}\to X$ of $X$ is called $smooth$ if $e$ is smooth.
 If, moreover, $\bar e$ is n-acyclic, we call the resolution $E\overset{e}\to X$ an $n$-$acyclic$ $smooth$ $resolution$ $o\! f$ $X$.